Last update: 03.27.2019

 First, you will need the Opera browser.
 After clicking the green Download Opera button on its official website, you can easily install it.

 Opera VPN is off by default.
 So when your Opera browser launches, click the logo on the top left and choose Settings.
 In the left panel, choose Advanced->Privacy & security.
 Now, scroll down until you see the VPN section and simply turn it on.

 Notice that you get Bypass VPN for default search engines turned on.
 While it’s convenient to get local search results while connected to a server in another country, we recommend disabling it if you care about your online privacy.

+Once you have fired up the VPN function, a blue VPN badge appears in the address bar.
 If you click this VPN badge, the Opera VPN window pops up.

 In the top right corner, there is a Gear icon to click, which will take you to the VPN section in the browser settings.

 There’s an ON/OFF switch to toggle the VPN on and off, information about the amount of data transferred, the virtual location, and the virtual IP address.

 Once you choose your virtual location, you can start browsing sort of protected right away.
 That’s all there is to it really.
 If you’re interested in learning even more than it’s needed to operate Opera VPN, head to our “How to use Opera VPN” article right away.

 You can actually stream Netflix with Opera VPN.
 The bad thing is that you will be able to access neither the US nor the Japan library because there’s no way to select a country.